 Assessments and inventories can increase students’ self-knowledge.
 Require students to take PathwayU or Typefocus and reflect on their interests, values, and personality as it relates to career decision making.
 Center staff can be scheduled to discuss assessment results in class.

 Research assignments on careers and industries associated with your course can help students connect their students to their career goals.
-Assign a paper or presentation and require students to utilize career resources provided by the Center for Career Development such as Vault or What Can I Do With This Major?
+Assign a paper or presentation and require students to utilize career resources provided by the Center for Career Development & Academic Transitions such as Vault or What Can I Do With This Major?

 Require or give extra credit to students who attend a job fair or other career event.
 Encourage students to attend career events.
 The center hosts dozens of job fairs, networking events, career panels, and other workshops designed to help students explore career interests, meet alumni and employers, and gain access to opportunities.
 Ask students to reflect on the experience by sharing what they learned at the event.

 Handshake is the university’s comprehensive job board for part-time jobs, internships, and full-time positions.
 Require students to activate and complete their Handshake profile.
-Require students to find 3 jobs of interest and analyze what parts about the position or organization appeal to them.
-Students tell us they want to connect their majors to careers and this is a concrete way for them to see the types of positions available to them upon graduation.
+Require students to find three jobs of interest and analyze what parts about the position or organization appeal to them.
+Students tell us they want to connect their majors to careers, and this is a concrete way for them to see the types of positions available to them upon graduation.